Optimization with Constraint Learning: A Framework and Survey: General Description of Framework

 \subsection{Step 5: Verification and Improvement of the Optimization Model}

-In this final step illustrated in Figure \ref{fig:step5}, we evaluate the performance of the constraint learning process with respective to three things: the final optimization model, the predictive model, and the data.
+In this final step, the performance of the constraint learning process is evaluated with respect to three things: the final optimization model, the predictive model, and the data.
 For the optimization model, the focus is on both the goodness of the solution (i.e. the objective function value), as well as the time taken to find this solution.
 For the performance of the predictive model, the focus is on ensuring that the learned constraints accurately represent the difficult-to-model constraints.
+The data used to learn constraints must also be examined.
+If, for example, the data points used are far from the boundary, this might have a negative effect on the constraint learned and the optimal solution \citep{thams2017data}.
 If it is possible to generate data, then using different data to improve the predictive model can in turn help to improve the optimal solution.
-One way of doing this is via a process called active learning.
+One way of doing this is via a process called active learning \citep{settlesTr09}.
 Here, the dataset is continually modified by adding new solutions (output of the optimization model) to it, which is then used to re-train the predictive model.
-A review of the approaches to used to improve verify and improve models with learned constraints is provided in Section \ref{sec:modelVerifReview}.\\
+A review of the approaches used to verify and improve models with learned constraints is provided in Section \ref{sec:modelVerifReview}.\\

-While the above framework steps have been given in sequential order, it should be reiterated that some of these steps may be repeated.
-For example, if it is seen that in step 5 that the learned constraint is a poor representation of the reality, we may need to go back to step 1.
+Table \ref{tab:juxtaposition} shows the emphasis placed on the different steps in the literature.
+While all steps are generally present in the literature, some steps are often emphasized more than others.
+It can be seen that the most emphasis is placed on Step 4, i.e., learning and reformulating constraints so that the final optimization problem can be easily solved.
+While the above framework steps have been given in sequential order, it should be noted that some of these steps may be repeated.
+For example, if it is seen in step 5 that the learned constraint is a poor representation of reality, we may need to go back to step 1.
 Similarly, the incorporation of new data will mean that the predictive model needs to be retrained and re-embedded, and so on.
 Internal loops are also possible --- it may be necessary to iterate between steps 2 and 3 until an acceptable predictive model is developed, or between steps 4 and 5 until satisfactory results are achieved.